appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 ## Prerequisites

-Below are the hardware and OS requirements for self-hosted appcircle installaion.
+Below are the hardware and OS requirements for self-hosted Appcircle installaion.

 ### Supported Linux Distributions

-Self-hosted appcircle server can only be installed on Linux operating system.
+Self-hosted Appcircle server can only be installed on Linux operating system.

 - Ubuntu 20.04 or later
 - Debian 11 or later